-If that’s all you needed, you’re done.
+If that’s all you need, you’re done.
 But there’s more to drive capacity than just numbers.
 To learn more, right-click on the drive, and select Properties.

 You will be able to see all of the valuable information about the storage drive.

-Now that you finally uncovered how much disk space do I have, you are well on your way to optimize the space on your device.
+Now that you finally uncovered how much disk space I have, you are well on your way to optimizing the space on your device.
 In any case, as long as you regularly maintain your drives and ensure that they are not at max capacity, your device will work properly.

 If you’re interested in similar articles, feel free to check out the rest of our tech-related articles on the sidebar.